 The shoulders are the most widely used muscle in the upper body in my opinion.
 They function in almost every action that comes your way.
 The shoulders have almost 360 degrees of rotation, not to mention the fact that a broad, thick set of shoulders looks impressive on stage—and even better in the eyes of the ladies.

 Shoulders are an important muscle, so why is it that so many people can't seem to develop a thick, well-balanced set of shoulders?
-Keep reading and we will figure out the answer to that question in time.
+The first step is to make sure you're eating enough calories to build mass.
+Take a look at your diet, and add in a whey protein supplement to your regimen if necessary.

 In the article below I will discuss the anatomy of the shoulder, its function, it's location in the body, and some exercises for each area of the shoulder.
 Finally—and what you have been waiting for—I will include five of my favorite workout programs to help turn your baseball-sized shoulders into massive bowling balls of muscle.